 Today, PTA is the largest volunteer child advocacy organization in the nation.
 Our members represent the ethnic diversity of our nation, and they come from the ranks of traditional families, single-parent households, blended families, grandparents, and other caring adults.
 Together, we continue to serve as the conscience of the country for children and youth.

 The R.I.G.H.T Award

 I - Initiative

 T - To make a difference

 The R.I.G.H.T.
 Award is sponsored by the Valley Central PTA Council.
 This awardis dedicated to acknowledging the youth of the Valley Central School District who have demonstrated an exceptional contribution within our community.
 It is the goal of the Valley Central PTA Council to foster the belief that “good kids” deserve recognition.
-It is our hope that the positive deeds of our youth will serve to enhance the quality and integrity of our entire community.Please Click on the link below to download the Nomination Form:
+It is our hope that the positive deeds of our youth will serve to enhance the quality and integrity of our entire community.Please Click on the link at the top of the page to download the RIGHT award Nomination Form: